Nail Fetish

 - Eye Fetish26/100Oculophilia · Body Parts & PartialismA focused erotic interest in the eyes: their colour, shape, gaze, or framing features such as lashes and makeup.
 It is an uncommon facial-feature partialism with limited dedicated study.26

-From Greek onyx / onychos (ὄνυξ, "nail" or "claw") + -philia ("love of"), literally "love of nails".
-The exact coinage of onychophilia is not well documented.
+From Greek onyx / onychos (ὄνυξ, "nail" or "claw", the same root as onyx the stone) + -philia ("love of"), literally "love of nails".
+A regularly-formed coinage found in fetish glossaries rather than the standard clinical catalogues; its exact first use is not well documented.

 extremities · hands and feet